 Completing a NAFTA Certificate of Origin

-Producer Information – You may choose to fill in this information about the producer of the goods being shipped in the fields provided, or you'll need to select one of the options provided.
+- Producer Information – Fill in this information about the producer of the goods being shipped in the fields provided, or you'll need to select one of the options provided.

 - The information is available to customs on request;